rackerlabs/rackspace-how-to/content/general/known-issues-and-suggested-workarounds-role-based-access-control-rbac.md

 **Previous section**: [Role-Based Access Control (RBAC) FAQ](/how-to/faq-role-based-access-control-rbac)

-This article describes known issues with Role-based Access Control (RBAC).
+This article describes known issues with Role-Based Access Control (RBAC).
 We are diligently working to resolve these issues.
 If you're experiencing an issue that doesn't appear in this article, contact Rackspace Support at 1 800 961 4454.